denismurphy/common-architectural-patterns/README.md

-# Microservices Architectural Patterns
+# Common Architectural Patterns

-Microservices is an architectural style for building applications as a collection of small, independent services that communicate with each other over a network.
-There are various architectural patterns that can be used to design and implement microservices, each with its own strengths and weaknesses.
+There are various architectural patterns that can be used to design and implement, each with its own strengths and weaknesses.

-In this guide, we will take a look at some of the common microservices architectural patterns:
+In this guide, we will take a look at some of the common architectural patterns:

 ## Service-Oriented Architecture (SOA)